My brain was a cluttered room with thoughts thrown about like scattered clothing.

 The truth is, GG lives for its own sake, and I’ve been dying to come back.

 Here I have license to structure words in ways I wouldn’t in a novel or a short story.
 Here I get to break the fourth wall and speak directly to you.
 Here I get to put everything that doesn’t fit in a novel but yearns to be expressed anyway.
 Too many people think of a personal blog as a fluff-fest.
-But I echo the many others who know the beauty of a blog lies in its capacity to be whatever the writer wants.
+But I echo the many others who know the beauty of a blog lies in its capacity to be whatever it wants.

 It’s true that people’s personal tastes can contaminate the experiences that bring us joy, as my friend’s well-intended “write something big” did to my little geisha dance.
 But it wasn’t for long.

-Because I’ve missed you.
-And I’ll be sticking around.
+Because I’ve missed you and I’ll be sticking around.

 - There is endless value in self-expression, no matter what form it takes.